-Ms. McFarlane, age 77, owns and operates the J.K.
+Ms. McFarlane, age 78, owns and operates the J.K.
 Thille Ranches, a 280-acre farm on which avocados, lemons and vegetables have been grown since 1972.
-She is a former member of the board of the Saticoy Lemon Association, and a current member of the boards of the Agricultural Issues Center and the Agricultural Council of California.
+Thille Ranches have been a Calavo member since 1928.
+She is a former member of the boards of Saticoy Lemon Association, UC Agricultural Issues Center Advisory Committee, Agricultural Council of California, and was a founding member of the University of California Hansen Trust Advisory Committee.
+She served as chairman of both the Hansen Trust Advisory Committee and the Agricultural Council Board.

-ohn M. Hunt Director since 1993
+John M. Hunt

-$Mr.\ Hunt,\ age\ 52,\ has\ served\ as\ the\ General\ Manager\ of\ Embarcadero\ Ranch\ since\ 1982\ where\ he\ manages\ a\ 400-acre\ avocado\ and\ citrus\ ranch.$
+Mr. Hunt, age 53, has served as the General Manager of Embarcadero Ranch since 1982 where he manages a 400-acre avocado and citrus ranch.

-Egidio Carbone, Jr. Director since 2005
+Egidio Carbone, Jr.

-Mr. Carbone, age 68, served as Vice-President, Finance and Corporate Secretary for Calavo Growers, Inc. from 1980 to 2002.
+Mr. Carbone, age 69, served as Vice-President, Finance and Corporate Secretary for Calavo Growers, Inc. from 1980 to 2002.

-Harold Edwards Director since 2006
+Harold Edwards

-Mr. Edwards, age 43, has been the President and Chief Executive Officer of Limoneira Company, an agricultural, real estate and community development company, since November 2004.
+Mr. Edwards, age 44, has been the President and Chief Executive Officer of Limoneira Company, an agricultural, real estate and community development company, since November 2004.
 Prior to joining Limoneira Company, Mr. Edwards was the President of Puritan Medical Products, a division of Airgas Inc. from January 2003 to November 2004; Vice President and General Manager of Latin America and Global Expert of Fischer Scientific International, Inc. from September 2001 to December 2002; General Manager of Cargill Animal Nutrition Philippines operations, a division of Cargill, Inc., from May 2001 to September 2001; and Managing Director of Agribrands Philippines, Inc., a division of Agribrands International (Purina) from 1999 to 2001.
-Mr. Edwards is a graduate of America Graduate School of International Management and Lewis and Clark College.
+Mr. Edwards is a graduate of American Graduate School of International Management and Lewis and Clark College.

-Steven Hollister Director since 2008
+Steven Hollister

-Mr. Hollister, age 51, has been Vice President of Sunrise Mortgage & Investment Company, a commercial mortgage broker, since 2006.
+Mr. Hollister, age 52, has been Vice President of Sunrise Mortgage & Investment Company, a commercial mortgage broker, since 2006.
 Additionally, Mr. Hollister served as Chief Operating Officer of Fess Parker Winery & Vineyard and Santa Barbara County Wine Center from 2002 to 2006.
 In addition, Mr. Hollister was Senior Vice President of Central Coast Farm Credit for 17 years.
 Mr. Hollister was appointed as a director in August 2008.